 D1/C1 are introduced for maintaining and sustaining a constant supply to the IC supply pins.

 Unlike shunt type regulators, here the excess voltage from the solar panel is controlled by switching OFF the panel, which ensures zero loading of the solar panel and allows it to operate at its most efficient conditions, quite like an MPPT situation.

-The zero drop solar charger circuit without microcontroller can be easily upgraded by adding an auto cut off, and an over current limit features.
+The LDO solar charger circuit without microcontroller can be easily upgraded by adding an auto cut off, and an over current limit features.

-The diagram below shows how the above circuit can be upgraded with a current control feature by simply adding a BC547 transistor stage across the inverting input of the opamp.
+The second diagram above shows how the above the design may be upgraded with a current control feature by simply adding a BC547 transistor stage across the inverting input of the opamp.